 PASSPORT SERIES NIGHT PHOTOGRAPHY WORKSHOP

-This workshop in offered in partnership with the Desert Institute.
+This workshop was offered in partnership with the Desert Institute.

 Joshua Tree National Park encompasses sections of two different deserts—the Mojave and the Colorado—both full of opportunities for remarkable images.

 images © Lance Keimig

 This is a 6-day and 5-night workshop.
 The adventure began at 10 a.m. on April 30 and ended about 4 p.m. on May 5.

 Note: Deposit of $400 was required to reserve your spot at the workshop.
 Balance of $1,350 was due on March 1, 2017.
 Or, you may have chosen the "Pay in full" ticket to pay all at once.

 This workshop was sold out.
 Really interested?
 We added a SECOND Joshua Tree workshop.

 As with all National Parks at Night photo workshops, we will teach at this location only once.
 If you have a dream of making epic long exposures at night in this park, we hope you will join us.